-- We don't even know that physical objects exist. - Descartes's conclusion is that if we have any knowledge of physical objects, then it can not come from the senses. - Is the wax same before and after melting? - "Does the same wax remain?
+- We don't yet know that physical objects exist. - ▶ But Descartes's conclusion is that if we have any knowledge of physical objects, then it can not come from the senses. - ► Also, since the doubts are not really to be taken seriously, then this objection is moot. ⊚ - Is the wax same before and after melting? - "Does the same wax remain?
 I must confess that it does; no one denies it; no one thinks otherwise" (45b). - Descartes neglects the Heraclitean view. - ► The Heraclitean view, though, will not get Descartes any "firm and lasting" knowledge. - No honor code violations here.